treddl/DTCRforIR_backend/README.md

 *This example user data set provides user data for two rounds of training with three trainees each.*

-2. Add all valid userIDs to the [usernames.js](https://github.com/DigitalTwinSocCyberrange/frontendCyberrange/blob/main/src/data/usernames.js) file in the frontend project. *For the previous example this would be adding userIDs 7683, 1235, 2364, 2346, 5671	and 2397.*
+2. Add all valid userIDs to the [usernames.js](https://github.com/DigitalTwinSocCyberrange/frontendCyberrange/blob/main/src/data/usernames.js) file in the front end project. *For the previous example this would be adding userIDs 7683, 1235, 2364, 2346, 5671	and 2397.*
 3. Either add the user data manually to the Firestore collection or use the provided python [scripts](https://github.com/DigitalTwinSocCyberrange/frontendCyberrange/tree/main/userDataScripts) as described in the next section to import user data from a csv file to the Firestore collection.

 ### Import and export of user data with .csv files